TecEUS – TECHNOLOGY-CRITICAL ELEMENTS IN URBAN SPHERES

 Motivation and scope of the project

-The project TecEUS aims to assess the release, exposure and accumulation of selected technology critical elements (TCE) (Ga, Ge, In, Tl, Y, Nb, Ta, Te; platinum group elements (PGE) and rare earth elements (REE) along with technology-metals (Li, Be) in an urban environment.
-This is accomplished by applying advanced analytical techniques based on inductively coupled plasma mass spectrometry (ICP-MS) in combination with models for material flow analysis.
+The project TecEUS aimed to assess the release, exposure and accumulation of selected technology critical elements (TCE) (Li, Be, Ga, Ge, In, Tl, Y, Nb, Ta, Te; platinum group elements (PGE) and rare earth elements (REE) in an urban environment.
+This was accomplished by applying advanced analytical techniques based on inductively coupled plasma mass spectrometry (ICP-MS) in combination with models for material flow analysis.
 These elements used in novel technologies are increasingly released into the environment and substantial knowledge is missing with regards to quantities, environmental cycles and potential health hazards.
-One major motivation in the context of Green Public Health is to explore systematically the role of urban greening related to these elements dissipated into an urban sphere on the example of major cities such as Vienna (Austria).
+One major motivation in the context of Green Public Health was to explore systematically the role of urban greening related to these elements dissipated into an urban sphere on the example of major cities such as Vienna (Austria).

 The scope of TecEUS aims at closing crucial knowledge gaps in regards to: